Hall Lie algebras of toric monoid schemes

-Given a monoid $A$, the topological space $\spec A$ is defined to be the set with the closed sets of the form together with the empty set.
-Given a multiplicatively closed subset $S \subset A$, the \emph{localization of $A$ by $S$}, denoted $S^{-1}A$, is defined to be the monoid consisting of symbols with the equivalence relation and multiplication is given by $\frac{a}{s} \times \frac{a'}{s'} = \frac{aa'}{ss'} $.
+Given a monoid $A$, the topological space $\spec A$ is defined to be the set with the closed sets of the form Given a multiplicatively closed subset $S \subset A$, the \emph{localization of $A$ by $S$}, denoted $S^{-1}A$, is defined to be the monoid consisting of symbols with the equivalence relation and multiplication is given by $\frac{a}{s} \times \frac{a'}{s'} = \frac{aa'}{ss'} $.

 For $f \in A$, let $S_f$ denote the multiplicatively closed subset $\{ 1, f, f^2, f^3, \cdots \}$.
 We denote by $A_f$ the localization $S^{-1}_f A$, and by $D(f)$ the open set $\spec A \backslash V(f) \simeq \spec A_f$, where $V(f) := \{ \p \in \spec A \mid f \in \p \}$.
 The open sets $D(f)$ form a basis for $\spec A$. $\spec A$ is equipped with a \emph{structure sheaf} of monoids $\mc{O}_A$, satisfying the property $\Gamma(D(f), \mc{O}_A) = A_f$.
 Its stalk at $\p \in \spec A$ is $A_{\p} := S^{-1}_{\p} A$, where $S_{\p} = A \backslash \p$.